kchan2203/2022_lol_comp_data_analysis/README.md

 ## Hypothesis Testing
-**Our Null Hypothesis:** "In our population, ACS of teams that tend to win vs teams that tend to lose have the same distribution and any differences in our samples are due to random chance"
+**Our Null Hypothesis:** "In our population, ACS of teams that tend to win vs teams that tend to lose have the same distribution and any differences in our samples are due to random chance"  <br>
 **Alternative hypothesis:** "In our population, the ACS of teams that tend to win are higher compared to teams that tend to lose and any differences cannot be explained by random chance."
 <iframe src="assets/acs_by_groups_hist.html" width=800 height=600 frameBorder=0></iframe>